Sreejith-nair511/Poly_Nomial__Additon/README.md

-Consist of all the neccessary files from my seminar The main code is labelled is poly.c it also consist of additonal photos to explain the code Play with the code and have fun
+Consist of all the neccessary files from my seminar
+--->The main code is labelled is poly.c
+--->It also consist of additonal photos to explain the code.

+Play with the code and have fun